Artificial Intelligence & Machine Learning

 April 16, 2025

-Announcing a new CLI tool to fetch, analyze, and summarize the stargazers and forkers of any public GitHub repository, inspired by Cockroach Labs' analysis.
+Announcing 'stargazers': A CLI tool to fetch, analyze & summarize GitHub stargazers/forkers for any public repo.
+Inspired by Cockroach Labs' analysis.

 Read more →